 Learn in London: You should expect nothing less then perfection from entering a museum in the capital of living history itself.
 London boasts some of the most beautiful, interactive and informative museums, and the good news is that most of them are completely free!
 The British Museum, Natural History Museum, Science Museum and the National Gallery are all free, just to name a few.
 If you want to explore the city in person then you can sign up for a free walking tour with a company such as Free Tours By Foot.
 Those impressed by the tours often tip their tour-guides, but this is not required.

 Play in London: No one should underestimate London when it comes to having fun.
 Don’t be surprised if you see ice-rinks, amusement rides and street performers covering every crevice of the city.
 These activities are all either free or very moderately priced.
 If you are still craving some more excitement, do as the locals do and go to the theatre.
 Theatre culture is extremely prevalent in London.
 In fact, because of how many locals enjoy the theater scene, seeing a show in London is much more affordable than it is in New York City.
-You can pick up a ticket for an off-Broadway show for just £10, or about $15.
+You can pick up a ticket for an off-Broadway show for just £12.
 However if you want the experience of seeing a show on West End, London’s version of Broadway, you can pick up discounted tickets the day of the show, sometimes for as little as £60.
 If it’s London’s legendary nightlife calling your name, head over to Piccadilly Circus.
 This area of town is full of diverse nightclubs that represent all different types of cultures and music.
 While most are free to enter, some charge between £10-20 for entry.

 Relax in London: If you are looking for some rest and relaxation in London and do not want to pay for the Four Seasons Spa, I recommend spending time in London’s recreational parks.
 My personal favorite is Queen Mary’s Rose Garden in Regents Park.
 With its beautifully carved sculptures, vast arrangements of flowers and lakes covered with swans, you won’t believe that you are in the middle of a major city.
 Feel free to relax on a beach chair, bring out food for a picnic or even toss a ball with a friend to make the most of your afternoon.
 Once you have fallen in love with all that there is to do in Regent’s Park, including famous attractions such as the London Zoo, Open Air Theatre and taking a paddle boat through the pond, you should also check out Hyde Park, Richmond Park and St. James Park.